sembian-m/LoadTime/docs/PRIVACY.md

 The extension integrates Google Analytics to collect usage data.
 This involves the following steps:

 1. **Client ID:**
    - We generate or retrieve a unique client ID to track user interactions anonymously.
+This ensures data collected by the extension is anonymized and used solely for improving the user experience.
 This client ID is stored locally on your device.

 2. **Event Tracking:**
    - We send events such as extension views, clicks, and right-clicks that happen inside the extension to Google Analytics.